 Tenure at Westinghouse: 37 years

+What does creating the future mean for you?
 Having made strategic deterrent patrols on submarines during my service in the Navy provided me with a unique perspective.
 Creating the future means ensuring that our children, grandchildren, future generations have the freedom to grow and thrive.